 Throughout the year, Murton Park York hosts a variety of events and activities designed to enhance the visitor experience.
 Many of these events involve reenactments and living history exhibits in the historic villages, bringing the past to life in a dynamic and engaging way.

-They also do craft mornings and Lego mornings which will be great for Leo when he’s older.
+They also do craft mornings and Lego mornings, which will be great for Leo when he’s older.

 Visitors are encouraged to check the Murton Park website for up-to-date information on upcoming events and activities.
 With the park’s 12-month return policy, there are lots of opportunities to attend these special events and make the most of your Murton Park experience.